 Instead of reacting or punishing her antics, I ignored them and praised anything she did right, however minor or trivial it may have been.

 Seems simple enough but little by little the good behaviour improved and the chaos lessened.
 One day, in the middle of the game she actually said a word in English.
 The first I’d ever heard from her and from what the other teachers had told me, possibly the first word any of us had heard her utter.
 I ran back to the office to tell the other teachers and they were all incredulous.
 ‘She’s interacting normally?
 She said something?
 We’ve never heard her say anything!’

 When it was time to leave Japan, her parents approached me in the hall after class and offered me a full time position in their home as a nanny.
 I politely declined but they insisted and the mother ended up in tears pleading with me.
 The father explained that before my class, they had never heard her speak – even in Japanese – and that since working in my class she’d come along socially in leaps and bounds not only in school but also at home and that they were afraid of what would happen if I left.

 Moral of the story?
-Behaviour management is one of those things that is completely unpredictable.
+Banishing, or managing, bad behaviour is one of those things that is completely unpredictable.
 Whether it’s adults, teenagers or kids, the same tactics, with different students, can pan out completely differently and there’s no saying what will work with one lot won’t work with the next.